mtumilowicz/kotlin-functional-programming-actors-workshop/README.md

         * common technique: side effects as an implementation detail for a purely functional API
             * side effects are not observable to code
         * example: actor framework
+* main use of actors isn’t for parallelization, but for the abstraction of sharing a mutable state
+    * without actors - need to synchronize access to resources to handle concurrency

 # actor
+* is essentially a concurrent process that doesn’t constantly occupy a thread
+    * occupies only when it receives a message
 * actor - fundamental unit of computation
 * actor has to embody 3 essentials elements of computations
     * processing - get something done